zackm/SteelBridgeRevamp/README.md

   - Go to the bottom of the file and edit the javascript to know to insert a new gallery.
 Find the area where there are a bunch of lines with ```Galleria.run..```.
 Copy and paste the marked line.
 Edit the copy to have the same ID that you just created and replace the long number with the album number that you copied from the url earlier.
   - Give it a try and make sure it works!
 - Sponsors page
+  - No mandatory changes on this page.
+  - If you want to add a sponsor, get the sponsor's logo and make it black and white with photoshop or another photo editor.
+Save the image as a png and make sure it is as most 350px x 350px.
+It's ok if it's not that exact size, most existing logos are 350px x 140px.
+Put the image in the ```dist/img/sponsors/``` file.
+  - If there are fewer than 3 logos on the bottom row, follow the instructions in the html to insert the new logo.
+All that is required is to edit an img source, and add a div.
+  - If the bottom row of logos is full with 3 images already, you'll need to duplicate a whole row's html.
+Copy the denoted html block and paste it to the bottom of the page.
 - Contact page

 - update contact info & officers